megasinser/CJL/README.md

 The entire system was powered by a total of 8 volts from four 18650 batteries, with a 5-volt regulator used to supply power to the Arduino boards, sensors, and servos.

+## About us

+Meet Our Team:

+We are a team made up of Luis, Carlos, and José, and we share a strong passion for robotics.
+Each one of us brings something unique to the table, and together, we work hard to create something truly amazing.

+Carlos: Carlos is in charge of the mechanical and physical side of the vehicle.
+He’s the one who builds everything and makes sure the robot’s structure is solid and works well.
+His skills in mechanics are what make our robot functional and reliable.

+José: José is the one who handles the programming and logic.
+He loves coding and is great at solving problems.
+His work ensures the robot works the way it’s supposed to and can make decisions on its own.

+Luis: Luis is also focused on programming, but he’s especially good at connecting everything together and solving technical issues.
+His ability to troubleshoot and fix problems helps keep everything running smoothly.

+Our Approach:

+As a team, we’re all about working together and learning from each other.
+Carlos handles the physical build, José writes the code, and Luis makes sure everything fits together and works perfectly.
+We each have our strengths, and by combining them, we’re able to push the limits of what we can create in robotics.
+We’re excited to see where our skills and teamwork take us!